JESii/word_squares/README.md

 ##Possible Improvements
 1. One obvious performance gain can be had by limiting the word-stem search to words that start with the given word-stem; right now it searches all words in the list.<br />
     This was implemented in commit e7f187e.
 As a result, the (correct) 5-square now takes 56 seconds to generate instead of 205.
 The 6-square generation is still unacceptably slow.
+1. Memoized all word-stems at commit 66d5e10, not just the first letter in the word.
+6-square visibly faster (but still slow).

 ##Bugs